martinfantini/ModelTrains/README.md

 I do have the shema of the mock-up already dome.

 for the future, I can test it on [JMRI](https://www.jmri.org/), because it seems more programaticlly.

+## Signal

+This is the DCC circuic, which sniffers the DCC signaliing and generate changes for the signals in the mock-up.